GraceLanBM/GraceLanBM.github.io/README.txt

-This is my personal website that shows my projects, built with HTML/CSS.
+Hi, I'm Grace Lan and this is my little corner of the internet that shows some of my projects!
+Built with HTML/CSS. ;)

 Template Credit: